What We Do

 The UHI hosts a series of capacity-building workshops for community-based organizations in Baltimore.
 Topics include grant writing skills, program evaluation, financial management, effective advocacy, and leadership development.

-We value partnerships between Baltimore City agencies, community organizations, and Johns Hopkins and the work being done to enhance the health and well-being of Baltimore City.
-Which is why we have created two funding opportunities to recognize these collaborations.
+We value partnerships between Baltimore City agencies, community organizations, and Johns Hopkins and the work being done to enhance the health and well-being of Baltimore City and aim to support such collaborations through our grants.

 This leadership program cultivates and trains neighborhood-level and community-based leaders to build with them the knowledge, skills, and mentorship to improve health outcomes.